wolkykim/qlibc/INSTALL.md

 ### Run Unit Tests

-Unit tests can be compiled and run as following.
+Unit tests can be compiled and run as follows.

 ```
 $ cd tests (or in src directory)